Marcano-Pannuto-ERSP/redboard_light/README.md

-# Example application using a LoRa module, using `asimple`
+# Redboard Artemis Photo Resistor (KLS6-3537) application, using `asimple`

-This is an example application using the asimple and forked AmbiqSuiteSDK projects to read time from the RTC and read/write/erase from the flash chip.
+This is an example application using the asimple and forked AmbiqSuiteSDK projects to read the voltage and resistance from the Photo Resistor using ADC.

 ## Dependencies
  - https://github.com/gemarcano/AmbiqSuiteSDK